12 ways to reduce waste this Christmas

 brightly wrapped presents stacked into a christrams tree shape

-1. Ditch the Christmas list
+1. Rethink the Christmas list

 clipboard with a blank piece of paper entitled 'Christmas gift list'